Dynamical symmetries of the anisotropic oscillator: Dynamical symmetries

-Observe that the transformations eqn (\ref{XP}) have a remarkable property, namely, \(P_j = - iX_j^* \) where `\(*\)' denotes complex conjugation.
-A consequence of this is that the Hamiltonian of eqn (6) is invariant under \(SU(n)\) transformations and therefore, the underlying generators of the infinitesimal transformations correspond to conserved the quantities.
+Observe that the transformations given in Eq. (\ref{XP}) have a remarkable property, namely $P_j = - iX_j^* $, where `$*$' denotes complex conjugation.
+A consequence of this is that the Hamiltonian of Eq. (\ref{HPX}) is invariant under $SU(n)$ transformations and therefore, the underlying generators of the infinitesimal transformations correspond to the conserved quantities.